vmware-tanzu/community-edition/docs/site/content/docs/latest/multiple-management-clusters.md

+# Scale or Delete Management Clusters
-#  Delete Management Clusters from Your Tanzu CLI Configuration
+##  Delete Management Clusters from Your Tanzu CLI Configuration

 It is possible that you might add a management cluster that someone else created to your instance of the Tanzu CLI, that at some point you no longer require.
 Similarly, if you deployed a management cluster and that management cluster has been deleted from your infrastructure provider by means other than by running `tanzu management-cluster delete`, that management cluster will continue to appear in the list of management clusters that the CLI tracks when you run `tanzu login`.
 In these cases, you can remove the management cluster from the list of management clusters that the Tanzu CLI tracks.